Google tag manager (GTM) is one of the finest free product by Google to make the life of a Webmaster easy.

 - Container: Name of the Website for which you are managing the tag.
 Ex: ShoutDreams is my company name and container name for this blog will be ShoutMeLoud.

 - Tags: You will be creating different tags for easy tag management under a container.
-For example: ONe tag for buysellads code, another tag for Google analytic codes.
+For example ONe tag for Facebook remarketing pixels and another tag for Google analytic codes.

-- Rules: Rules let you define when and where these tag will be executed.
-For example, All pages or you can create custom rule when you don’t want any particular tag to be executed on particular pages or directory on your site.
+- Rules: Rules let you define when and where this tag will be executed.
+For example, All pages or you can create a custom rule when you don’t want any particular tag to be executed on particular pages or directory on your site.

 Click on Save, and you will see the code for your container, which you need to add in every page of your site.
-You can add it before the end of body tag of your theme or if you are using Thesis theme, you can go to Thesis site options > Stats and tracking script and copy paste the code.
+You can add it before the end of body tag of your theme.
+If you are using WordPress, use this plugin and add just the code which says something like “GTM-xxxx” under settings > Google tag manager.

-Now, click on Google analytics at the bottom to add GA using GTM.
-Now, add your Google analytic Web property ID which is in your Google analytic code and click on Add rule to tag.
-Default rule is all page, select it and click on again click on Save to add this newly created tag.
+Now, click on Google Analytics at the bottom to add GA using GTM.
+Now, add your Google analytic Web property ID, which is in your Google analytic code and click on Add rule to tag.
+The default rule is all page, select it and click on again click on Save to add this newly created tag.

-Similarly you can create on new tag and add BSA or infolinks or any other 3rd party script which you need to add in every page of your site.
+Similarly, you can create on a new tag and add Facebook retargeting; Adwords remarketing or any other 3rd party script which you need to add on every page of your site.
 Change tag type to HTML tag type.

-How to Publish tag in Google tag manager:
+How to Publish tags in Google Tag Manager:

-Now click on version on the left sidebar and you have an option to preview the newly created tag on your site.
-In my case, I have removed the Buysellads script and added it only using google tag manager, and it worked fine when I checked it using preview feature.
+Now click on the version on the left sidebar and you have the option to preview the newly created tag on your site.
+In my case, I have removed the Buysellads script and added it only using Google tag manager, and it worked fine when I checked it using preview feature.
 Once satisfied, click on Publish and tags added via GTM will be live on your Website.

-For new users, this whole process might look like some tech-how but once you start using Google tag manager, you will realize it’s making things easier for you.
+For new users, this whole process might look like some tech-how, but once you start using Google tag manager, you will realize it’s making things easier for you.
+You can always verify if you have implemented the tags carefully or not by using this free Tag assistant chrome addon.
 If it still looks like a big task, you can forward this article to your web developer or ad manager company and ask them to configure Google tag manager for your domain.